 Net Worth: 8.34 Million

-Recognised by the Australian Financial Review as the Most Influential Woman in Business & Entrepreneurship, Dr. Cariona Wallace has a PhD in Organizational Behaviour and is furthermore a Director of the Gradient Institute, a Responsible AI consultancy.
+Recognised by the Australian Financial Review as the Most Influential Woman in Business & Entrepreneurship, Dr. Cariona Wallace has a PhD in Organisational Behaviour and is furthermore a Director of the Gradient Institute, a Responsible AI consultancy.

 One of the few female experts in the field of Artificial Intelligence, Catriona Wallace’s company Flamingo, was one of the first of its kind to be listed on the Australian Stock Exchange.
 With its flagship virtual assistants program, Flamingo is now drawing even more capital from the market for future developmental strategies.